zyzmoz/socialbase/README.md

 ## React Boilerplate

 This boilerplate use:
--Parcel as bundler
+* Parcel as bundler
--React Semantic UI as UI framework
+* React Semantic UI as UI framework
--Redux as state manager
+* Redux as state manager
--Jest to test all the stuff!
+* Jest to test all the stuff!

 ## Usage